soham96/grab_safety/README.md

 - CNN LSTM Model: This model was implemented and trained.
 It consists of Time distributed LSTM layers followed by normal LSTM layers.
 The model achieves an accuracy of 72%.
 You can read more about the model from [here](https://ieeexplore.ieee.org/document/7178838)
 - ConvLSTM Model: This model combines both CNN and LSTM layers together.
 Predictions are done using Dense layers after the ConvLSTM layers.
 This model achieves accuracy of 79%.
 You can find out more about the model from [here](https://arxiv.org/abs/1506.04214v1).

+## Results

+You can see the model visualisation of the model trained [here](images/model.png)

+The model achieves an accuracy of 79%.
+You can see the results [here](images/training.png)

 ### Installation
 The repository requires python3.6 to run.
 You can then install the packages required, using: